About the All-Party Parliamentary Group on Dementia

 Co-Chairs: Debbie Abrahams MP and Baroness Sally Greengross

 Officers: Kit Malthouse MP, Lindsay Hoyle MP, Judith Cummins MP and Sir Edward Davey MP

 You can join the distribution list and be invited to future APPG meetings by emailing [email protected]

 2018 APPG Inquiry - dementia and disability

-The All-Party Parliamentary Group on Dementia has launched an inquiry into dementia and disability.
+The All-Party Parliamentary Group on Dementia is holding an inquiry into dementia and disability.

 Despite dementia falling within the legal definition of ‘disability’ within domestic and international law, it may not necessarily be viewed in this way by the public, organisations and people affected by dementia.
 The APPG is looking at how people view dementia and what it means to identify dementia as a disability.